soulkims9800/BitcoinWallet/README.md

 ![alt text](promo/feature.png "Secure online Bitcoin wallet")

-TopBtcWallet - easy-to-use secured bitcoin wallet with all the necessary and modern functionality.
+Our Bitcoin Wallet - easy-to-use secured bitcoin wallet with all the necessary and modern functionality.
 You can recieve and send payments very quickly.
 App works as client-server application.
 All data transfer is encoded, and secured via ssh.

 ### FEATURES